 The Council's Street Trading Policy is to create a street trading environment which compliments premises-based trading, is sensitive to the needs of residents, provides diversity and consumer choice, and seeks to enhance the character and safety of the local environment.

-For a register of current Street Traders please see Public Registers.
+For a register of current Street Traders please see the Public Registers page.

 What is Street Trading?